-The COVID-19 outbreak has developed rapidly in 2020, with a significant number of infections.
-Measures taken to contain the virus have affected economic activity and include limiting the movement of people and the temporary closure of businesses and schools.
+The COVID-19 outbreak has resulted in measures being taken to contain the virus and has resulted in the temporary closure of businesses and public services.

-The group is working with its client, Glasgow City Council, and its subcontractors, to ensure minimal interruption to contracted service provision during this period of disruption.
-This work is being carried out in conjunction with subcontractors, who are ensuring that the safety of their staff is maintained.
+The group continues to work with its client, Glasgow City Council, and its subcontractors, to ensure minimal interruption to contracted service provision during this period of disruption.

-Directors' Report for the Year Ended 31 March 2020 (continued)
+Directors' Report for the Year Ended 31 March 2021 (continued)

-On 26 March 2020 the Scottish Government issued a notice (Scottish Procurement Policy Note SPNN 5/2020: Supplier relief due to COVID-19) that all supplier payments will be maintained as per their individual contracts.
+On 26 March 2020 the Scottish Government issued a notice (Scottish Procurement Policy Note 5/2020: Supplier relief due to coronavirus (COVID-19)) advising that all supplier payments would be maintained as per their individual contracts.
 Guidance was also issued on 6 April 2020 by the Scottish Futures Trust (SFT Guidance) specifically relating to PFI contracts.
-The SFT guidance is consistent with SPPN 5/2020.
-On 12 June 2020 the Scottish Government issued a further notice (Scottish Procurement Policy Note SPPN 8/2020: Recovery and Transition from COVID-19) which supports transition from the current measures to a steady state.
-The group will continue to receive the monthly unitary payment and will pay its suppliers in a timely manner.
-SPPN 5/2020 stipulated that suppliers will continue to be paid the contractual amounts due, regardless of service interruptions until at least the end of June 2020.
-This has been followed by SPPN 8/2020 which requires an open and pragmatic partnership to maintain supplier cash flows.
-Thus, securing contractual cashflows for the immediate future.
+The SFT guidance being consistent with SPPN 5/2020.
+On 12 June 2020 the Scottish Government issued a further notice (Scottish Procurement Policy Note 8/2020: Recovery and Transition from COVID-19) supporting the transition to a steady state.
+SPPN 5/2020 and SPPN 8/2020 do not have expiry dates and will be kept under review.
+The company has continued to receive the monthly unitary payment and pay its suppliers in a timely manner.

 The revenue of the group is linked to the availability of the facility and services delivered in that facility.
-Availability is not materially adversely impacted by the current measures limiting the movement of people, and service provision is subject to working arrangements that have been agreed with the client.
+Availability is not materially adversely impacted by the measures limiting the movement of people, and service provision is subject to working arrangements that have been agreed with the client.

 The group does not employ any staff directly.
-The main operating costs are agreed, under contract, with the subcontractors and therefore will not be impacted by factors arising due to the coronavirus outbreak.
+The main operating costs are agreed, under contract, with the subcontractors and therefore are not be impacted by factors arising due to the pandemic.
 As the majority of costs are contractual, no other measures to control costs are deemed necessary.
-The timing of lifecycle and major maintenance works is being reviewed as the situation develops.
+The timing of lifecycle and major maintenance works continue to be reviewed as the situation develops.